sangeeth-606/Ecommerce-Follow-Alongg/README.md

-# Milestone 8: Product Card Component and Responsive Homepage Design
+# Milestone 8: Product Card Component and (styles with gpt)

 ## Overview